NVIDIA/TensorRT-Model-Optimizer/llm_qat/README.md

-# Quantization Aware Training (QAT) for Hugging Face (HF) Models
+# Quantization Aware Training (QAT)

 QAT helps to improve the model accuracy beyond post training quantization (PTQ).

-In this example, QAT workflow is demonstrated for a HF text generation model supervised fine-tuning (SFT) on a summarization task.
+In this example, QAT workflow is demonstrated for a NVIDIA NeMo and HF text generation model supervised fine-tuning (SFT) on a summarization task.

+## NVIDIA NeMo QAT

+Please refer to the NeMo [QAT playbook](https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/index.html#deployment) for an example on how to do QAT on a NeMo Supervised Fine-Tuned (SFT) model.

+## Hugging Face QAT

-## System Requirements
+### System Requirements

 The Llama2-7B fine-tuning and QAT below requires a minimum of 2 80GB GPUs per machine.

-## Setup
+### Setup

 Install necessary modules